Book Groups

 Meets: Thursday evenings at 7:00 PM every other month.

 Group Statement: Dedicated to reading and discussing books about science and the many different disciplines and topics it encompasses.
-Join us every other month to make friends and acquire new knowledge!
+Learn more about the group from their website and sign up to be on the mailing list for meeting announcements by writing to [email protected].

 Name: Speculative Fiction Book Group